bioversity/dataverse-dashboard-curation/README.md

 To access to the dashboard: https://bioversity.github.io/dataverse-dashboard-curation/dataverse/dashboard.html

-If are new and you wnat to try this repository locally, follow the [Wiki installation page](https://github.com/bioversity/dataverse-dashboard-curation/wiki)
+If are new and you want to try this repository locally, follow the [Wiki installation page](https://github.com/bioversity/dataverse-dashboard-curation/wiki)